cocode/Book4matter/docs/chapters/180-afterword.md

 ### Origins

 Book4matter began due to frustration with Microsoft Word.
-I wanted to not have to worry about formatting while I was writing, and not worry about how that format would get translated when formatting as a pdf for printing.
+I wanted to not have to worry about formatting while I was writing, and not worry about how that format would get translated when formatting as a PDF for printing.

 Another issue was that writing in Word meant version control really wasn't an option.